cosibot/cosibot-international/bot/data/nlu.md

 - Can you answer anything?
 - Can you answer things?
 - Can you answer?
-- Can you assist me
-- Can you talk to me?
-- Can you talk with me?
 - Do you have a purpose
 - Do you know something
-- Do you need someone to talk to
-- Do you want to help me
-- Hello, how can I help you?
 - Hi!
 What Could You Do
-- How Are You Going To Help Me
-- How Can You Help Me
-- How Ken You Help me
-- How can you assist me
-- How can you help
 - How can you support me
 - How does your brain work
-- How may I help you?
 - How to use you
 - I Need to know something.
 - I asked you what do you understand